DeepaMani-IBM/FSChk-Script/README.md

 #Installation steps

-1.FS_chkScript.sh & FSchkMount.cfg files should be staged in Jump Box server(Main server)
+1.FS_chkScript.sh & FSchkMount.cfg files should be staged in Jump Box server(Main server) - eg : pvmk1234

 2.FS_chkScript.sh - Main script for checking filesystem of each servers.

 3.FSchkMount.cfg - Configuration of various apps.

-cat FSchkMount.cfg - We can mention any number of apps here and configure the servers.
+cat FSchkMount.cfg - We can mention any number of appilcations here and configure the servers of each application

 applid:/path/serverconfiguration list